-Why Coho Are Important: The health of Oregon’s coast coho populations is a vital indicator of the health of our coastal watersheds.
+Wild Salmon Center is investing in coho restoration because the health of Oregon’s coast coho populations is a vital indicator of the health of our coastal watersheds.
 These fish are threatened after 150 years of land use on the coast that has altered watersheds and degraded critical coho habitats.
 Loss of watershed health has impacted local communities through increased flooding, impaired water quality, and less economic activity from commercial and recreational fishing.
-Extensive watershed restoration is underway on Oregon’s north coast—a key step for coho recovery.
+We are facilitating extensive watershed restoration on Oregon’s north coast—a key step for coho recovery.
+This partnership is part of a broader coastwide coho recovery strategy involving several state, federal, and nonprofit partners.

 This summer’s restoration work is the result of several years of cooperative conservation planning by a local partnership convened by the Upper and Lower Nehalem Watershed Councils and facilitated by Wild Salmon Center.
-This partnership is part of a broader coastwide coho recovery strategy involving several state, federal, and NGO partners.
 The local Nehalem team relied on science and local on-the-ground expertise to determine a suite of watershed restoration strategies and to pick the specific places where new projects will have the greatest benefit for coho.
 Restoration work will ramp up next year with $500,000 going to work in the Nehalem watershed.
 “We are creating the foundation to let nature take its course,” says Maggie Peyton, Upper Nehalem Watershed Council’s co-founder and Executive Director.
 “We have our work cut out for us, and the beaver need to be a part of our workforce.”

+“We are creating the foundation to let nature take its course. ” — Maggie Peyton, Upper Nehalem Watershed Council co-founder and Executive Director.

 Partners include: Upper Nehalem Watershed Council, National Oceanic and Atmospheric Administration Restoration Center, Wild Salmon Center, National Fish and Wildlife Foundation, Oregon Watershed Enhancement Board, Oregon Department of Fish and Wildlife, and Bio-Surveys.
 Construction took place primarily on public lands managed by the Oregon Department of Forestry.
 Private landowner Stimson Lumber Company, a locally owned timber company, allowed the construction of large woody debris structures on a section of its timberland and donated wood to the project.